Beta 1.7 System Review – Legit or a Scam?

 • Multiple red flags include fake testimonials that the disclaimer admits come from “similar systems” rather than Beta 1.7 itself.

 • VERDICT: Beta 1.7 System is not legitimate.
 It’s a scam dressed up in technical jargon.
+No different to ANX 305 or Auto Money Matrix.

 RECOMMENDED: 👉 Click here to check out my No.1 recommendation